Daksh-T/affirmations/README.md

 4. Put the audio files in the `audio` folder in the format `audio{day}.mp3` where day is the day of the month

 ## Credits
-ElevenLabs for the audio files (I simply downloaded random voice previews and used those.
-Please don't sue me.)
+ElevenLabs for the audio files (I simply downloaded random voice previews and used those; please don't sue me)